chingu-voyages/v48-tier3-team-21/README.md

 ## Acknowledgements

+- We extend our heartfelt gratitude to [Chingu](https://www.chingu.io/) for providing us with the invaluable opportunity to collaborate on this project with wonderful developers from around the world.
-We acknowledge the [National History Museum](https://www.nhm.ac.uk) for providing access to the dataset containing valuable information about dinosaurs.
+- We acknowledge the [National History Museum](https://www.nhm.ac.uk) for providing access to the dataset containing valuable information about dinosaurs.
 Additionally, we thank [NewsAPI](https://www.newsapi.org) for delivering the latest news on dinosaur discoveries, contributing to our ongoing exploration of this fascinating field.

+## About Chingu

+Chingu is an online platform where developers collaborate on real-world projects.
+Through voyages and mentorship, developers gain practical skills of working in a team and building a project.
+It's a vibrant community fostering collaboration and growth for developers worldwide

 ## Our Team